pmdfCelfocus/TestCaseGen/README.md

         -	**GSON**, the Google’s JSON to Object and vice-versa converter
         -	**COMMON-IO**, used to simply load data into byte arrays
         -	**Jersey**, the API that allows the REST server creation.
 Was tried to use Jersey’s Form Data Handlers but unsuccessfully (unknown bug).
 Then was used a simple InputStream and Jersey’s FormDataParam annotation.
 The request handling was done manually.
-    - **Natural Language Processing**, for this component it is used **Monkey Learn**.
-Monkey Learn it is a Natural Language Classifier API that is used to classify certain texts.
+    - **Natural Language Processing**, for this component it is used **uClassify**. uClassify it is a Natural Language Classifier API that is used to classify certain texts.
 In this case, it is used in requirements classification.
 This API was chosen because it is the only one found that is possible create a custom classification model for free.
 It is accessed via HTTP and receives a JSON for request and responses a JSON file format too.
 ## Workflow
 ![image4](https://github.com/pmdfCelfocus/TestCaseGen/blob/master/docs/documentation/images/4.jpg?raw=true)